Ricky Hatton, former world boxing champion, dies at 46

-MANCHESTER, England (AP) — Former world boxing champion Ricky Hatton, who rose to become one of the most popular fighters in the sport, has died.
+MANCHESTER, England (AP) — Ricky Hatton, the former boxing world champion who rose to become one of the most popular fighters in the sport, has died.
 He was 46.

 Hatton was found dead at his home in Greater Manchester, Britain's Press Association reported Sunday.